-Note: For Storage Resource agents that are running as a non-daemon service, search the IBM Spectrum Control information center for agent.sh command.
+Note: For Storage Resource agents that are running as a non-daemon service, search the IBM Spectrum Control product documentation for agent.sh command.

-At the command prompt, enter the following command: "Storage Resource Agent installation directory/agent/bin/agent.[sh|bat] stop"
+At the command prompt, enter the following command: "Storage_Resource_Agent_installation_directory/agent/bin/agent.[sh|bat] stop"

 This command must be run locally on each system where an agent is running.
 On the Linux and UNIX operating systems, enter the agent.sh command, and on the Windows operating system, enter the agent.bat command.